Azure/azure-functions-dotnet-worker-preview/README.md

 ## Known issues

-* Deployment is currently limited to Windows.
+* Deployment to Azure is currently limited to Windows plans.
 Note that some optimizations are not in place in the consumption plan and you may experience longer cold starts.

 ## Feedback